evan-mick/ShaderEngine/readme.md

 Notably, if the user switched the -1 in recordfps to any number greater than 0, they would only see a blank window, and after a few seconds (or minutes) a video with the name of their json would be outputted.
 This would of course yield some unprectible results given that they are using the webcam for it.

+## Dependencies

+The biggest external dependency that may cause headache for this project is OpenCV.
+It is mainly used for video reading and writing as well as its webcam support.
+Part of the future plan is to add its effects as well, which is why it is being left in and I will not try to replace it with something more lightweight.
+OpenGL is also a major dependency, but that should come with most OS's.

 ## TODO